Kamran Mirza Nayeb es-Saltaneh: Children

 Nayeb es-Saltaneh was married to eleven wives.
 His first wife, Sorour ed-Dowleh was daughter of Morad Mirza Hessam es-Saltaneh Conqueror of Herat son of Abbas Mirza.
-They had four children, Princess Malakeh Jahan, wife of Mohammad Ali Shah and mother of Soltan Ahmad Shah; Ma’ssoumeh Khanom died in her youth, Qamar-ol-Moluk died when she was 14 and Fath Ali Mirza died aged five.
+They had four children, Princess Malekeh Jahan, wife of Mohammad Ali Shah Qajar and mother of Ahmad Shah Qajar; Ma’ssoumeh Khanom died in her youth, Qamar-ol-Moluk died when she was 14 and Fath Ali Mirza died aged five.
 Kamran Mirza also had 22 children from his other wives, 10 daughters and 12 sons.